Jamie Reagan: Biography

 While attending Harvard, Jamie met and became involved with Sydney Davenport and the two even got engaged.
 However, Sydney broke up with him a few months after he became a police officer when realizing the true danger of his career.

 Beginning in 2013, there was significant romantic tension between Jamie and his patrol partner, Eddie Janko, with the two even sharing a kiss.
 Jamie chose not to act on his feelings after learning that Sergeant Renzulli would reassign them to new road partners if they did.
 Despite agreeing to keep things professional, there remained lingering romantic tension between the two.
 In 2018, Jamie and Eddie get engaged along with choosing to remain as partners on the job after discovering there is no official rule against it.
 In Season 9 Episode 1 "Playing With Fire", however, after Frank contemplates issuing such a specific written rule because of his concerns, Eddie tells Jamie that all she wanted was for them to be a couple.
 Jamie then announces to Frank that he had scored at the top of the Sergeants' Exam (Frank had not yet looked at the scores and was under the impression that he had declined to take it) and had decided to accept the promotion, which would end his patrol partnership with Eddie and resolve the conflict.
 Frank then gives his blessing for the marriage, saying he couldn't be happier for Jamie and Eddie.

 The Season 9 finale, "Something Blue", ends at the start of the wedding Mass with Archbishop Kearns (Stacy Keach) officiating; as Eddie's father Armin (a convicted racketeer) remains incarcerated, Frank walks Eddie down the aisle at her request.

-In the first episode of season 13, Jamie is shot in the abdomen while investigating a suspect.
-Within a few episodes thereafter, he is back to actively engaging in foot chases.
+In the Season 10 episode "Vested Interests," his grandfather Henry said, "I look at [your brother Danny Reagan] and I see a great detective.
+I look at you and I see a future PC because of your strengths.
+Your heart, your smarts, the patience of a saint."
+In a 2022 interview, Will Estes said "Jamie Reagan will probably be the P.C. one day, but I’m not sure it will ever fit into the structure of this Blue Bloods."
+He is often referred to as a "boy scout" by other characters due to his preference for adhering to the rules.